ymherklotz/verismith/README.md

 directly using [cabal-install](https://www.haskell.org/cabal/download.html) is possible but not recommended and not directly supported.

-To build the executable
+To build the executable:

 ```
 stack build
 ```

-To run the executable
+To run the executable:

 ```
 stack exec verifuzz
 ```

-To install the executable (which defaults to installing it in `~/.local`)
+To install the executable (which defaults to installing it in `~/.local`):

 ```
 stack install